-To identify the median employee from our employee population, we compared the amount of base salary, as reflected in our payroll records for 2021, excluding our CEO.
+To identify the median employee from our employee population, we compared the amount of base salary, as reflected in our payroll records for 2022, excluding our CEO.
 We identified our median employee using this compensation measure, which was consistently applied to all of our employees included in the calculation.
 We do not grant equity to a large percentage of our employee population, so using base salary, is considered to be representative.
-As a result, the total annual compensation for the year ended December 31, 2021 was \$22,880 for our median employee and \$1,601,207 for our CEO as reflected in the "Total" column of the Summary Compensation Table.
-Since Mr. Gordo became CEO beginning July 1, 2021, we have annualized his salary and other compensation and included reported values for equity grants, as they are reflective of annual compensation.
-The ratio of our CEO's pay to that of our median employee for 2021 was approximately 117 times.
+As a result, the total annual compensation for the year ended December 31, 2022 was \$47,840 for our median employee and \$4,531,272 for our CEO as reflected in the "Total" column of the Summary Compensation Table.
+The ratio of our CEO's pay to that of our median employee for 2022 was approximately 95 times.